 Shooting sports and hunting practices are vulnerable American traditions, and their practitioners enjoy legal protection.
-However, when you discharge your firearm recklessly–whether you intended harm–you’re exposing yourself to serious criminal liability.
-Illegal discharge of firearms is a serious felony, with penalties ranging from heavy fines to time in prison.
+However, when you discharge your firearm recklessly--whether you intended harm--you’re exposing yourself to serious criminal liability.
+Illegal discharge of a firearm is a serious felony, with penalties ranging from heavy fines to time in prison.
 If you have been charged with an illegal discharge of a firearm, you need the help of an experienced criminal defense attorney.

 Here at Ktenas Law, our Chicago weapons crime attorneys have spent decades fighting on both sides of the court.
 As experienced criminal defense attorneys, we know what needs to be done to get your charges reduced or even dismissed altogether.
 We’ll fight fiercely for your freedom, from meticulous preparation for pretrial motions investigating your case.
 We know many people are unfairly accused of weapon crimes.